 After the test, you will have an interview.
 This is to give you the result of your test, check your language skills, and assess your application.

 If you failed the first test but your application is complete, you will be given another chance.
 The second test takes place four to eight weeks after your first test.
 However, if you fail the second test, you will undergo a hearing with a citizenship official.
-Failing this hearing means your application for citizenship will be refused.
+Failing this hearing means your citizenship application will be refused.

 The Citizenship Ceremony and Oath